FOOD FACTORY-4-US 2024:

 You must indicate the title of your project in no more than 100 characters (including spaces) and the description of the problem/solution in no more than 1000 characters (including spaces).

-- identifying a specific problem or challenge in an existing SFSC, and
+- identifying a specific problem or challenge in upscaling or downscaling a food supply chain to a regional or national level, and

 - giving an outline of the solution you plan to develop.

 You should include the first and last name and the email of each team member.

 Project proposals will be evaluated based on the matching of the title and problem/solution to the main topic of the competition.
 Proposals with content not matching the competition topic will not be accepted.

 For any questions, please do not hesitate to contact us at email@example.com.